sapegin/blog.sapegin.me/src/documents_en/all/css-workflow.html.md

 I used to use [Nib](http://visionmedia.github.io/nib/) to manage CSS vendor prefixes in Stylus.
 But it has a big problem: it adds a lot of superfluous prefixes for everything.

 Now I found a better way: [Autoprefixer](https://github.com/ai/autoprefixer).
-It adds all needed vendor prefixes for all browsers you chose to support using data from [caniuse.com](http://caniuse.com/).
+It adds all needed vendor prefixes for all browsers, you chose to support, using data from [caniuse.com](http://caniuse.com/).

 Here is my `Gruntfile.coffee`: